 - data shows the breakdown of students at the college and helps to ensure that everybody is well represented

-Although it may not seem that this information is relevant to your employment or studies, it helps the college improve various initiatives, communication methods, projects and more.
+Although it may not seem that this information is relevant to your studies, it helps the college improve our services, communication, policies, and more.